dotnet/Silk.NET/website/docs/opengl/c1/1-hello-window.md

 These are the methods that will power our main application.
 For this tutorial, we'll only be using `OnLoad`, but it's helpful to have all three.

-<?# Info "The `dt` parameter (which your IDE will often name it as `obj`), is the **delta time**, which is the amount of time, in seconds, that has passed since the last frame.
+<?# Info "The `dt` parameter is the **delta time**, which is the amount of time, in seconds, that has passed since the last frame.
 Using delta time is key for framerate-independent actions, such as movement." /?>

 Next, we need to subscribe to these events.
 Add the following code to your `Main` method, just after you call `Window.Create()`: